HyunnnnKim/CollieFolio/about.md

 title: Annyeong Haseyo!
 permalink: /about/
 layout: portfolio
-excerpt: Hello, I'm a XR Developor.
+excerpt: Hello, I'm an XR Developor.
 I'm living in Seoul Korea.
 This is my portfolio.
 comments: false
 ---